Thirlan/ThirlanStellarisMPBalance/README.md

 What is decided to be underpowered will be done in much of the same way as what is decided to be overpowered.

 ### Do not change the meta
 This rule mostly falls in line with the other rules about tackling S, D and F powers, but it is worth reiterating.
 The mod should only weaken the meta, not change it.
-As such is better to make small incremental changes rather than large sweeping boosts and penalties.
+As such it is better to make small incremental changes rather than large sweeping boosts and penalties.